WHAT IS BITCOIN CLOUD MINING

 If you want to invest in bitcoin mining without the hassle of managing your own hardware, there is an alternative.
 You can use the cloud to earn your coins.

-Put very simply, cloud mining means using shared processing power run from remote data centres.
+Put very simply, Bitcoin Cloud Mining means using shared processing power run from remote data centres.
 One only needs a home computer for communications, optional local bitcoin wallets and so on.

-However, there are certain risks associated with cloud mining that investors need to understand prior to purchase.
+However, there are certain risks associated with Bitcoin Cloud Mining that investors need to understand prior to purchase.

-Here’s why you might want to consider cloud mining:
+Here’s why you might want to consider Bitcoin Cloud Mining: